Kaszanas/kaszanas.github.io/pl/posts/explaining-tags-and-categories/index.rst

 .. title: Explaining tags and categories
 .. slug: explaining-tags-and-categories
 .. date: 2020-03-01 21:17:00 UTC+01:00
-.. tags: Python, Esport, Video
+.. tags: Tech, Programming, Python, Sport, Esport, Art, Video, Notes, TODO
-.. category: Programming Art Tech Notes TODO
+.. category: Article
 .. link: https://beepb00p.xyz/
 .. description: I have decided to explain to myself and to others what tags and categories mean on this website
 .. type: text